The best 13 surf spots in the Canary Islands

 Tip: explore all island-hopping routes for the Canary Islands to plan your itinerary!

 Waves striking the impressive lighthouse of Bajamar in Tenerife

 Where to book ferry tickets to the Canary Islands?

 On Ferryhopper, you can compare ferry companies, schedules and routes to plan the perfect trip to the Canaries.
 On our Map of ferries, you can find information on all routes for the Canaries with up-to-date fares.
 So, are you ready to catch some waves?
-Book cheap ferry tickets on Ferryhopper and enjoy the ride!
+Book ferry tickets on Ferryhopper with no hidden fees and enjoy the ride!